Requirements

 ScyllaDB is an open-source distributed NoSQL database built for high-performance and low-latency.
 Linera validators use ScyllaDB as their persistent storage.

-ScyllaDB may require kernel parameters to be modified in order to work.
-Specifically the number of events allowed in asynchronous I/O contexts.
+ScyllaDB performs best with certain kernel parameters tuned.
+The most important is the number of events allowed in asynchronous I/O contexts.

 sudo sysctl -p /etc/sysctl.conf